TestMasters LSAT Course offerings in West Memphis, Arkansas

 - Written or video explanations for every logic game, line reference notes for every reading comp passage, and written, video or audio explanations for many logical reasoning questions

 - Full access to the LSAT study tools in the TestMasters Online Resource Center—here, you can score LSAT Prep Tests, examine score reports, take psychometric quizzes, watch instructional videos and study written explanations, sharpen argument evaluation skills with the Flawed Methods of Reasoning database, locate questions using the LSAT Search Engine, and read special bulletins concerning the LSAT and law school admissions

 Online LSAT Course

-- The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 7,500 real LSAT questions
+- The complete set of TestMasters coursebooks delivered free via courier, including access to all LSAT questions released by the LSAC (over 8000 questions)

 - Access to the best LSAT preparation methods and techniques in the world

 - Systematic question type classification for every released LSAT question

 - Written or video explanations for all logic games, line reference notes for every reading comp passage, and written, video or audio explanations for numerous logical reasoning questions

 - Fifteen full-length LSATs and access to comprehensive score reports for each